-Figure 1.6: (a) three types of boxes in Pd (message, object, and GUI); (b) a simple patch to output a sinusoid. - an object box.
+- a message box.
+Message boxes, with a flag-shaped border, interpret the text as a message to send whenever the box is activated (by an incoming message or with the mouse.)
+The message in this case consists simply of the number "34". - an object box.
 Object boxes have a rectangular border; they use the text to create objects when you load a patch.
 Object boxes may represent hundreds of different classes of objects-including oscillators, envelope generators, and other signal processing modules to be introduced later-depending on the text inside.
 In this example, the box contains an adder.
 In most Pd patches, the majority of boxes are of type "object".
-The first word typed into an object box specifies its class, which in this case is just "+".
+The first word typed into an object box specifies its class, which in this case is just

+Figure 1.9: (a) three types of boxes in Pd (message, object, and GUI); (b) a simple patch to output a Sinusoid.

+- "+".
 Any additional (blank-space-separated) words appearing in the box are called creation arguments, which specify the initial state of the object when it is created. - a number box. number boxes are a particular case of a GUI box, which also include push buttons, toggle switches, sliders, and more; these will come up later in the examples.
 The number box has a punched-card-shaped border, with a nick out of its top right corner.
 Whereas the appearance of an object or message box is static when a patch is running, a number box's contents (the text) changes to reflect the current value held by the box.
 You can also use a number box as a control by clicking and dragging up and down, or by typing values in it.

-In fig. 1.6(a) the message box, when clicked, sends the message "21" to an object box which adds 13 to it.
+In fig. 1.9(a) the message box, when clicked, sends the message "21" to an object box which adds 13 to it.
 The lines connecting the boxes carry data from one box to the next; outputs of boxes are on the bottom and inputs on top.

-Figure 1.6(b) shows a Pd patch which makes a sinusoid with controllable frequency and amplitude.
+Figure 1.9(b) shows a Pd patch which makes a Sinusoid with controllable frequency and amplitude.
 The connecting patch lines are of two types here; the thin ones are for carrying sporadic messages, and the thicker ones (connecting the oscillator, the multiplier, and the output "dac") carry digital audio signals.
 Since Pd is a real-time program, the audio signals flow in a continuous stream.
-On the other hand, the sporadic messages appear at specific but possibly un- 1.10.
-EXAMPLES 15 predictable instants in time.
+On the other hand, the sporadic messages appear at specific but possibly unpredictable instants in time.